nakshatramandowara/Shipathon/README.md

 ### 3. **Front-End Development (Streamlit)**
 - Created an intuitive and interactive user interface.
 - Allowed dynamic input forms, real-time event data display, and backend integration.
+-
+### 4. **MongoDB (Database Management)**

+-Integrated MongoDB to handle structured and semi-structured event data effectively.

+-Provided scalability for storing user profiles, preferences, and interaction history.

+-Enabled fast querying and aggregation for analytics and personalized recommendations.

+-Offered a robust backup and recovery system to ensure data reliability.

 ---